 To do this effectively, you need to understand your followers and find out what question or statement would provoke a response.
 Be sociable.
 Ask the right questions and interact with your followers by answering their comments.
 Remember the old times along with your fans.

 Facebook Events also help you generate engagement.
 Once your page published an event, it becomes the discussion thread of interested followers and guests, which may boost your followers' activities.

 At the same time, it helps you promote your actual business event for a specific target audience.
 Update your event page, ask questions, conduct polls, respond to comments, and give your audience something to look forward to by posting marketing materials like teasers, and videos.
 Use it to let your followers know what to expect and make sure to deliver what you promise.
 Better yet, exceed their expectations.

 Freebies, promos, and discounts are offers that a lot of consumers find hard to resist.
 Posting them one your Facebook page will generate engagement.
 Who doesn’t like flash sales and promos, right?

 Include an image or visual content on your promotional posts to make sure that it’s easily seen by your target audience.
 Highlight the benefit that users can derive from your promo to ensure engagement and conversion.

 Determine which content your audience is more receptive to.
 However, keep in mind that doing these kinds of content doesn’t guarantee brand engagement.
 It’s a long process that needs trial and error.
-They must continue evaluating and improving their content plan to produce quality content that are targeted to their market and audience.
+Continue evaluating and improving your content marketing strategies to produce quality content that are targeted to their market and audience.